Cohorts¶

 Two ways to work¶

-Each worker has its own /workspace (fleet isolation), so it matters whether
+Each worker has its own /workspace (Cohort isolation), so it matters whether

 follow-ups land on the same one.